chenweixiang/chenweixiang.github.io/_posts/2016-03-20-telecom-3gpp-intro.md

 ## Releases

+The following table is from [3GPP wikipedia page](https://en.wikipedia.org/wiki/3GPP).
 For detail features of each release, refer to [Release Description](http://www.3gpp.org/ftp/Information/WORK_PLAN/Description_Releases/).
 The table [3GPP Specification Release Version Matrix](http://www.3gpp.org/DynaReport/SpecReleaseMatrix.htm) shows the versions which exist in each Release of the 3GPP specifications.

 | [Releases](http://www.3gpp.org/specifications/67-releases) | Released | Description |
 | :------- | :------- | :---------- |